Rakib047/KhotianSyncer/README.md

 - 📢 Share your ideas by creating [GitHub issues](https://github.com/your-username/KhoticanSyncer/issues).
 - 🤝 Contribute to the codebase by submitting pull requests.

-<strong>This project is an ongoing effort, and I aim to create a comprehensive platform where university students can find all the information and resources they need in one place.</strong>
+<strong>This project is an ongoing effort and a personal project, and I aim to create a comprehensive platform where university students can find all the information and resources they need in one place.</strong>

 ## Installation